thiagotobiasturk/thiagotobiasturk/README.md

 ##  About Me
-I am a Mid-Level QA Automation Engineer with a year of experience specializing in test automation and framework development.
-Currently, I work at Automation Armada, where I refine my skills with tools such as Cypress, Playwright, Selenium, Appium, and Pactum.
-My expertise also extends to API testing with Postman.
-I’m proficient in programming languages including Java, JavaScript, and TypeScript.
+I'm Thiago Tobias Turk, a Mid-Level QA Automation Engineer with 1 year of experience in Quality Assurance, specializing in manual and automated testing, as well as framework development.
+I have worked on various projects developing efficient testing strategies using Cypress, Playwright, Selenium, Appium, and Pactum for web, API, and mobile applications.

 ## Languages and Tools
 <div align="center">